CupertinoAlliance/CupertinoAlliance.github.io/content/en/guides/starting-a-micronation/starting-a-micronation.md

 **What to do next?**
 Some micronations also send their declaration of independence to a member of parliament/legislature and/or the head of government or head of state of their micronation, though this is optional.
-Examples and templates for declarations of independence can be found online at: https://micronations.wiki/wiki/Cupertino_Guide/Welcome #Resources
+Examples and templates for declarations of independence can be found [HERE](https://drive.google.com/drive/folders/1CPof_6mw718-Djr34aD4F_fQB_SkSTWB?usp=sharing)

 # Constitution
 A constitution is a document that sets up your government, outlines how your micronation is governed and who will have the power, along with the rights given to citizens.